2

 Clinical Supervision to Help You Strengthen Your Skills With Care and Integrity

 My supervision is trauma-informed, attachment-focused, and deeply relational.
-I draw on a multisystemic approach to case conceptualization — one that holds the full context of a client's life, including trauma history, intergenerational patterns, social location, and nervous system responses.
+I draw on a multisystemic approach to case conceptualization — holding the full context of a client's life, including trauma history, relationships, intergenerational patterns, social location, and nervous system responses.

-A significant focus of my supervision is self-of-therapist work.
-I believe that who you are as a person is inseparable from who you are as a clinician, and that exploring your own attachment history, emotional responses, and areas of activation is not a side conversation — it's central to doing this work well.
-I aim to create a supervisory space that is collaborative, honest, and genuinely safe enough for you to bring what you're actually struggling with.
+A significant focus is self-of-therapist work.
+Who you are as a person is inseparable from who you are as a clinician, and exploring your own attachment history, emotional responses, and areas of activation isn't a side conversation — it's central to this work.
+I aim to create a space that is collaborative and genuinely safe enough for you to bring what you're actually struggling with.

-My clinical background includes specializations in Deep Brain Reorienting (DBR), Ego State Therapy, EMDR, and Emotionally Focused Therapy.
-I hold an EMDR Certified Therapist credential and bring that grounding to supervision, particularly around understanding trauma processing, dissociation, and shock responses.
+My clinical background includes Deep Brain Reorienting (DBR), Ego State Therapy, EMDR, and Emotionally Focused Therapy, and I hold an EMDR Certified Therapist credential with EMDRIA.

 Please note: I do not offer DBR consultation or EMDR consultation as part of supervision — this is not a substitute for modality-specific training or consultation in those approaches.
 What I offer is trauma-informed clinical supervision with an informed understanding of how these frameworks shape clinical thinking.